-House Crickets inhabit the eastern half of the US.
-Despite their name, they’re found predominantly outdoors.
-Like Field Crickets they’re attracted to light.
+House Crickets inhabit the eastern half of the U.S. Despite their name, they’re found predominantly outdoors.
+Like Field Crickets, they’re attracted to light.
 They’re thought to be native to southeastern Asia.

 SNOWY TREE CRICKET

 Despite their name, Camel Crickets aren’t crickets.
-They belong to the family Rhaphidophoridae and number about 1,100 species in the world.
-They seek out cool, damp, and dark areas, which is why they’re often found in basements.
+They’re in the order Orthoptera but belong to a different family, Rhaphidophoridae, and number about 1,100 species in the world.
+They seek out cool, damp, dark areas, so they’re often discovered in basements.
+It’s a mystery how they find their way in, except the tiniest crack can allow entry.
 They get their name from their camel-like humped back.
 Unlike true crickets, they don’t produce sounds.